SuzanneNL/star-trail-photography/testing.md

 - When a user clicks on one of these icons, he is directed to the corresponding website in a new tab.

 ## Resolved issues
-1. **A line on the right side of the body**
+**1: A line on the right side of the body**<br>
-    - When I changed the background color of the body, a 10px line appeared on the right, from the top to the bottom of the page.
+When I changed the background color of the body, a 10px line appeared on the right, from the top to the bottom of the page.
 The Chrome DevTool showed that this was because a div called **drag-target** appeared.
 This is a Materialize class, probably originating from the navigation bar.
 The following CSS code fixed this bug:
 ```
 .drag-target {
     width: 0 !important;
 }
 ```

-2. **Double for loop**
+**2: Double for loop**<br>
-    - This website has a gallery with images accompanied by photography details.
+This website has a gallery with images accompanied by photography details.
 I wanted the structure of the gallery on a small screen to be different from the structure on a desktop.
 First I wrote a section for the desktop gallery structure and underneath, I added a section for the mobile gallery structure.
 I explained in the Materialize paragraph in the README file, that this is because Materialize doesn't have order classes.
 I had to create two structures in my html file.
 I hid the mobile gallery with **display: none**.
 Then in the media queries, I set the desktop gallery to **display: none** and the mobile gallery to **display: block**.
 In desktop view, the gallery appeared.
 In mobile view however, the gallery was not visible.
 This is because Jinja already unpacked my list of images for the desktop gallery, even though I had set that to **display: none**.
 I therefore had to make a change in my get_images function.
 My original code for the gallery was:
 ```
 @app.route("/get_images")